-Make your own way to London Heathrow Airport for a direct, scheduled British Airways flight to Zurich.
+Fly from London Heathrow Airport on a direct, scheduled British Airways flight to Zurich.
 Upon arrival we transfer over the border into Austria and the town of Feldkirch, where we will check in to our hotel for the next six nights, the Hotel Weisses Kreuz (4T), in time for dinner.

 Today we discover the city of Bregenz, the capital of the Austrian state of Vorarlberg, located on the eastern shore of Lake Constance.
 The pretty Old Town is a pleasant place to wander, while highlights include the baroque onion-domed Martinsturm tower, the Vorarlberg Museum and the Kunsthaus, displaying rotating exhibitions of contemporary art.
 In the afternoon, we cross into Switzerland to visit a dairy where the traditional Appenzell cheese is produced, and, of course, enjoy a tasting of this Swiss speciality.